 My existence has, in my opinion, best described as paradoxical when I look upon it in retrospect.
 I do not fit within common convention in its deeply ingrained molds of moderation and popular acceptance.
 Yet, neither do I feel comfortable enough or indeed, welcomed, to step into these safe spaces.
 Scrolling through social media only reinforces that credence when I’m flitting between a subconscious but perceptible craving for affirmation and validation through creative expression and individuality, where even ‘being yourself’ comes with its own chaotically regulated terms.

 I have often been reminded of where it is that I stand, rather lonely, a wallflower of sorts, in these social settings that boast of an all-encroaching, accepting, space inhabited by the ‘liberated and avant-garde’.
 I have no massive social media following to speak of.
 I don’t have a fifteen-step beauty routine to brag about.
-My choice in sartorial armor is best described as ‘Conservative’, deeply steeped in my admiration for camp power-dressing ala Joan Collins and a post-Windsor Diana.
+My choice in sartorial armour is best described as ‘conservative’, deeply steeped in my admiration for camp power-dressing ala Joan Collins and a post-Windsor Diana.
 And I am, for a lack of a better word, ‘gay fat’.

 Not obese, but nowhere close to the ‘creative ideal’ of being lithe, slender, and whether if those who are were willing to accept the truth in it, ‘conventionally attractive’, despite their unconventionality.
 After all, it is their faces that continue to play high into the forefront of what the media terms as young and liberally inclined through the arts.
 Not the bland, beige, and indeed, unassuming ones.

 Never has a day gone by when I wonder if there is any room left for cautious moderation set to the backdrop of occasional spiels of deviancy when I am engaged with these covens.
 And this is not to mention the tacit, but well established and etched eschewing of sobriety within these ‘safe spaces’.
 When in Rome, as the adage goes: but the irony is present and overbearing.
-Never have I felt more ostracized for enjoying water with a lemon wedge in place of a vodka tonic, or cheesecake in lieu of MDMA, or hits of Ketamine lined with Fenty Beauty highlighters and Marlboro Reds ashed late into dusk.
+Never have I felt more ostracized for enjoying the water with a lemon wedge in place of a vodka tonic, or cheesecake in lieu of MDMA, or hits of Ketamine lined with Fenty Beauty highlighters and Marlboro Reds ashed late into dusk.

 And it isn’t for a lack of trying, either.
 Money spent on frivolous amounts of makeup, assimilating into the habit of imbibing on liquor, despite my abhorrence for the gut-wrenching experience of being completely fucked to the winds.
 I had given myself a stint at masquerading as another Western-educated, Eurocentric nouveau-beatnik spawn of third culture ambitions, for the sake of paying a toll charge to be part of the card-carrying queer brigade in these inclusive ‘safe spaces’.
 It was mentally taxing, to say the least.
 I didn’t have the high cheekbones or the lithe waistline to carry it with.